NordicTrack T Series 5 Treadmill Review

 Build quality and folding

-The SpaceSaver folding design with EasyLift Assist is shared across the entire T Series and Commercial range.
-A hydraulic ram helps lift the deck and holds it securely in the upright position.
-The T5 is one of the lighter NordicTrack models, making it easier to fold and unfold than the heavier Commercial units.
-When folded, the deck rises vertically, roughly halving the floor space required.
+The SpaceSaver folding design with EasyLift Assist is shared across the whole T Series: a hydraulic ram helps lift the deck and holds it securely upright, roughly halving the floor space when folded.
+As one of the lighter NordicTrack models, the T5 is easier to fold and unfold than the heavier Commercial units.
+Unfolded footprint is approximately 170 x 80 cm, front transport wheels allow repositioning on hard floors, and assembly is a two-person job of roughly 45 to 60 minutes with clear instructions.

 Noise levels